BenoitFreslon/Vibration/README.md

 **iOS and Android**

-* Use `Vibration.Vibrate();` for a default 500ms vibration
+* Use `Vibration.Vibrate();` for a classic default ~400ms vibration

-**iOS Only**

-* Pop vibration: weak boom (only available with the haptic engine: iPhone 6s minimum)
+* Pop vibration: weak boom (For iOS: only available with the haptic engine. iPhone 6s minimum)

 `Vibration.VibratePop();`

-* Peek vibration: strong boom (only available with the haptic engine: iPhone 6s minimum)
+* Peek vibration: strong boom (For iOS: only available on iOS with the haptic engine. iPhone 6s minimum)

 `Vibration.VibratePeek();`

-* Nope vibration: series of three weak booms (only available with the haptic engine: iPhone 6s minimum)
+* Nope vibration: series of three weak booms (For iOS: only available with the haptic engine. iPhone 6s minimum)

 `Vibration.VibrateNope();`